 Stroke: Scribble Stroke

-There are indeed many other strokes and techniques for drawing foliage.
+There are indeed many other strokes and techniques for drawing tree foliage which is further discussed in my workbooks.
 If you come across a pen and ink drawing with foliage, study the stroke used and practice often.

 Adding foliage to bare tree: